phaser-discord/community/FAQ.md

 place to be.

-If you need something stable and battle worn that you can take into production, or you are new to Javascript/development (or just don't want to fight your tools on a side project) then you probably still want to stick with CE for the time being.
+If you need something stable and battle worn that you can take into production, you are new to Javascript/development, or just don't want to fight your tools on a side project then you probably still want to stick with CE for the time being.

 [wild-v3]: https://www.youtube.com/watch?v=St_tPsG0pX0